What is a Hazardous Materials Removal Worker?

 - Team Driver

-Are There Job Opportunities for Hazardous Materials Removal Workers?
+Is There Job Demand for Hazardous Materials Removal Workers?

-There were about 46,200 jobs for Hazardous Materials Removal Worker in 2016 (in the United States).
+In 2016, there was an estimated number of 46,200 jobs in the United States for Hazardous Materials Removal Worker.
 New jobs are being produced at a rate of 17.1% which is above the national average.
 The Bureau of Labor Statistics predicts 7,900 new jobs for Hazardous Materials Removal Worker by 2026.
-Due to new job openings and attrition, there will be an average of 6,700 job openings in this field each year.
+The BLS estimates 6,700 yearly job openings in this field.

 The states with the most job growth for Hazardous Materials Removal Worker are Utah, Wyoming, and North Dakota.
 Watch out if you plan on working in Michigan, Pennsylvania, or Alaska.
 These states have the worst job growth for this type of profession.